 The mechanism of degloving injuries is described as "external forces shear the skin off the underlying tissues, usually in a tissue plane between the subcutaneous fat and deep fascia - - severe degloving injuries are classically associated with roller type machinery or where a vehicle rolls over a limb.”Surgery is Usually the Best Option

 This injury requires major surgery.
-Irreplaceable quality of the skin has been lost.
+Irreplaceable quality of the skin has been lost and the challenge of reconstructing both osseous and soft tissue architecture.
 Blood vessels and muscles are stripped away.
 Often, the victim's life is in jeopardy because the blood supply is depleted which also increases the risk of tissue necrosis.
-Infections can kill you if the injury is not quickly treated.
-It is an understatement to call this a serious injury.Degloving Personal Injury Cases

 A degloving injury is usually caused by one of three things:

 - Pedestrian/Motor vehicle accidents.
 The typical car accident degloving case comes from a tire running over the victim, usually a pedestrian accident but these injuries also occur in regular collisions where the tire of the other vehicle gets into the other vehicle's interior.
 Usually, to get the degloving effect, the speed of the tire is slow but we a great deal of force.
 But there are many other types of MVA related degloving injuries, including motorcycle accidents and bicycle crashes.

 - Industrial or farming accidents.
 The biggest culprits here are high-speed rollers, press machines, and conveyor belts.
 (You also see a lot of brachial plexus injuries with these machines as well.)
 Often, these are workers' compensation cases.
 But there are also a large number of defective product industrial accident degloving cases because, quite often, these injuries are foreseeable, but the manufacturer failed to install a safety feature that would have protected the worker from the injury.
 So many of these cases are both workers' compensation claims and civil personal injury case.